All new members you add are automatically added to this group when they accept your invite.

-Users: In order to manage folder assignments you must be an Administrator.
-To manage template assignments you must be an Administrator, or a Member who has been given ‘can edit’ access by your Administrator.
+Users: In order to invite members or manage folder assignments you must be an Administrator.
+To manage workflow assignments you must be an Administrator or a Full Member who has been given ‘edit’ access by your Administrator.

-Click the drop down shown above and select the permission level you would like to change to.
+Click the drop-down showing the current permission level (shown above) and select the permission level you would like to change to.

 Remove the all members group

-To remove the group, open your template or folder on the members or permissions page and click the remove group icon, as shown below.
+To remove the all members group, open your workflow or folder on the members or permissions page and click the remove group icon, as shown below.

-This will restrict access to that folder or template, for only those users or groups that you already have assigned.
+This will restrict access to that folder or workflow, for only those users or groups that you already have assigned.

-Admins can always see everything in your account, regardless of which folder or template they are assigned to, or which permission level you select.
+Admins can always see everything in your account, regardless of which folder or workflow they are assigned to, or which permission level you select.

 Add the all members group